celestiaorg/docs/docs/nodes/config-toml.md

 ## Pre-requisites

-Please, make sure that you have installed and initialized celestia node
+Please, make sure that you have installed and initialized celestia-node

 ## Understanding config.toml